-The RT8813D provides soft-start function.
-The soft-start function is used to prevent large inrush current and output voltage overshoot while the converter is being poweredup.
+The RT8815A provides internal soft-start function.
+The softstart function is used to prevent large inrush current and output voltage overshoot while the converter is being powered up.
 The soft-start function automatically begins once the chip is enabled.
-There is a delay time around 250 μs from EN goes high to V{OUT} begins to ramp-up.
+There is a delay time around 1.1ms from EN goes high to V{OUT} begins to ramp-up.

-An internal current source charges the internal soft-start capacitor so that the internal soft-start voltage ramps up linearly.
-The output voltage will track the internal soft-start voltage during the soft-start interval.
+An internal current source charges the internal soft-start capacitor so that the internal soft-start voltage ramps up linearly The output voltage will track the internal soft-start voltage during the soft-start interval.
 After the internal softstart voltage exceeds the REFIN voltage, the output voltage no longer tracks the internal soft-start voltage but follows the REFIN voltage.
 Therefore, the duty cycle of the UGATE signal as well as the input current at power up are limited.
-The soft-start process is finished until the single internal SSOK go high and protection is not triggered.
-Figure 8 shows the internal soft-start sequence.
+The soft-start process is finished until the internal SSOK go high and protection is not triggered.
+Figure 7 shows the soft-start sequence.

-Figure 8.
-Internal Soft-Start Sequence
+Figure 7.
+Soft-Start Sequence